HasnaMarikkar/Project-Flow/README.md

-A simple task management dashboard built with HTML, CSS, Tailwind CSS, and Vanilla JavaScript.
+A task management dashboard built with HTML, CSS, Tailwind CSS, and Vanilla JavaScript.

 Features
 1. Add, delete, and update tasks